sharkoil/quant-commander-v2/README.md

 // 1.
 View all analysis results in an organized interface
 // 2.
 Drag and drop to reorder analyses by importance
 // 3.
 Pin critical analyses to the top for quick access
 // 4.
-Filter by analysis type (Period Variance, Budget, Trend, etc.)
+Filter by analysis type (Period Variance, Budget Variance, Trend Analysis, Top N, Contribution, Outlier Detection)
 // 5.
 Search across analysis titles, datasets, and key insights
 // 6.
 Switch between card and list views